ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Elena_Skoullou/Elena_Skoullou_profile_analysis.md

 6. Development Roadmap
 7. Active Inference Integration

-Please share any available information about Elena Skoullou so I can provide a detailed and relevant analysis.
+Please share any available information about Elena Skoullou so I can offer a detailed and relevant analysis.